codersforcauses/wadl/README.md

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup
-For firebase setup please refer to the README located in the src/Firebase folder

-### Local .env file **(Backend Only)**
+### Local .env file
+Download **'env'**, pinned in discord wadl-backend channel.
+Rename to **'.env'** and place in root directory.
+Alternatively:
-Create file '.env', and copy content of .env.example into it.
+* Create file '.env' in root directory, and copy content of '.env.example' into it
-Copy environment values from the cfc wadl-backend discord channel into their corresponding values in .env
+* Copy environment values from the cfc wadl-backend discord channel into their corresponding values in .env
+* set NUXT_PUBLIC_FIREBASE_MODE to "dev"
 > If you do not have access to wadl-backend, message an admin of the project.

-### Local Server setup
+## Local Server setup
 Make sure to install the dependencies:

 ```bash